-Low frequency variability in the median generally translates to variability in the PDF, i.e. the distributions shift in time as a whole, with little changes in their shape.
+Low frequent frequency variability in the median generally translates to variability in the decilePDF, i.e. the distributions shift in time as a whole, with little changes in their shape.
 This indicates that the median is a valid indicator for the regional evolution of all percentiles.
-The relation holds less well for
+This The relation holds

-355 precipitation, especially in summer and to a larger degree in the reconstruction.
-This is potentially due to the convective and localised character of summer precipitation that leads to non-normal PDFs (Gómez-Navarro et al., 2014).
+410 less well for precipitation, especially in summer and to a larger degree in the reconstruction.
+This is potentially due to the convective and localized localised character of summer precipitation that leads to non-normal PDFs (Gómez-Navarro et al., 2014).

-The median series in Figs. 2 to 5 already suggest that differences between the Late Maunder (1675-1715) and Dalton (1780-1820) minima and the recent 20th century climatology (1961-1990)
+The median series in Figures ?? and ??
+Figs. 2 to 5 already suggest that differences between the Maunder (1645-1715Late Maunder (1675-1715) and Dalton (1790-18301780-1820) minima and

-- 360 disagree between the simulation and reconstructions.
+- 415 the recent 20th century climatology (1961-1990) disagree between the simulation and reconstructions.
 However, while the percentiles reflect changes in the mean temperature, shifts in the distributions are rather small in the order of 1°C to 2°C colder means and quartiles.
 Most notable is the cooling for both periods in the winter SCA temperature.
-Distinct precipitation changes occur only for SCA and only in winter, with low solar forcing periods being drier than the recent climatology (see Fig. 4). - 365 The underlying temperature PDFs generally agree well between the simulation and the reconstruction, in contrast to the evolution of the median time-series.
+Distinct precipitation changes occur only for SCA and only in winter, with low solar forcing periods being drier than the recent climatology - 420 (see Fig. ??.4).

+The underlying temperature PDFs generally agree well between the simulation and the reconstruction, in contrast to the evolution of the median time-series.
 Simulated winter temperature distributions are close or similar for IBE, SCA, BRI, TUR and ALP.
 Simulated summer temperature distributions are clearly biased towards a colder mean in all regions.
-Nevertheless, the shape of the distributions is generally similar (not shown). - 370 The simulation and reconstruction disagree more on the PDFs of winter and summer precipitation.
+Nevertheless, the shape of the

+425 distributions is generally similar (not shown).

+The simulation and reconstruction disagree more on the PDFs of winter and summer precipitation.
 The differences between the Late Maunder Minimum, the Dalton Minimum and the late 20th century climatology are spatially less homogeneous across regions.
 Generally, the mean is underestimated and the extremes are overestimated for southern European winter precipitation, while summers are generally less dry in those regions in the simulation.
-On the other hand northern Europe shows the approxite for both seasons. - 375 opposite for both seasons.
+On the other hand northern Europe shows the opposite for both seasons.